 Recently, Gary led a team that analyzed a large portfolio of patents asserted against the product line of a major international corporation and prepared non-infringement and invalidity opinions that culminated in resolution without litigation.
 Also, he assessed invalidity positions and assisted in preparation of petitions for inter partes review against patents related to interactive communication systems that were ultimately found invalid by the Patent Trial and Appeal Board (PTAB).

 Gary served as president of Banner Witcoff from 2013-15, during which time he, among other initiatives, spearheaded the firm’s transition from paper to electronic files.
 He has served as chair or co-chair of other firm committees including those focused on recruiting, strategic planning, and prosecution policies and procedures.

-In addition, Gary is extremely active in the Licensing Executives Society (LES) — the leading association for intellectual property, technology, and business development professionals — and serves as the 2018-19 president-elect and chair-elect.
+In addition, Gary is extremely active in the Licensing Executives Society (LES) — the leading association for intellectual property, technology, and business development professionals — and serves as the 2019-20 president and chair.
 He previously served in several other leadership roles on the LES Board, LES Foundation and various other LES committees.
 Gary also co-authored LES’ amicus brief in Cuozzo Speed Technologies LLC v.
 Lee at the U.S. Supreme Court.

 During his final semester of law school, Gary served as an intern for the late U.S. Judge Helen W. Nies of the U.S. Court of Appeals for the Federal Circuit.

 - 1990, Virginia

 - U.S. Circuit Court of Appeals for the Federal Circuit